mikeizbicki/ucr-cs100/textbook/using-bash/shell-scripts/README.md

-#Tutorial: Simple Syntaxs For Bash Script
+#Tutorial: Simple Syntaxes For Bash Script

 ##All begin with a simple example